By Sandra Elzie

 I mentioned that the food was “interesting,” but I don’t mean to imply that it was bad…it was actually delicious, just different.
 Any time you leave your own country, plan to experience new things.
 For myself, I’m not very adventurous when it comes to food.
 The hotel caters to international tourists, so we had choices of fish, chicken and even some beef, lots of rice and vegetables.
 There were some spicy dishes I chose not to try, but I came to love hummus…a paste of hominy with spices that is quite good on some of their course breads and crackers.
 And if you like dates, well, you’re in the right country.
 Dates were available everywhere and they were delicious.

 Last week I mentioned how safe I felt in Israel despite there being so many men with guns posted around.
 In addition, as we drove around the countryside of Israel, it wasn’t uncommon to notice huge anti-missile guns perched on the hillsides.
+The following morning we boarded the bus and drove through the desert where our guide pointed out the cave in the side of a high mountain where, in 1947, a Bedouin boy accidentally discovered some ancient Hebrew scrolls now known as the Dead Sea Scrolls.
+These scrolls are on display today in the Shrine of the Book at the Israel Museum in Jerusalem.

 History tells us that Herod the Great built the fortress of Masada between 37 and 31 BC as a refuse for himself.
 It included storehouses, large cisterns ingeniously filled with rainwater, barracks, palaces and an armory and provides a fantastic view of the valley floor below.
 About 75 years after Herod’s death, at the beginning of the Revolt of the Jews against the Romans in 66 AD, a group of Jewish rebels banded together and fled with their families to Masada.